 The rest of the paper is organized as follows.
-Section 2 describes the survey and provides details of the RCT design and the structure of the information treatments.
+Section 2 describes the survey and provides details of the design of the survey experiment and the structure of the information treatments.
 Section 3 presents the main results of the experiments and provides some initial evidence of the casual effects of the treatments on the probability that people support the policy and the amounts they are willing to pay.
 Section 4 tests whether the treatment effects are heterogenous in the population, and discusses the sensitivity of the results to controlling for prior beliefs, socioeconomic variables, political orientation, and "objective" environmental risk.
+In this section we also test if the treatments have "memory", that is, if WTP is affected by treatments received in previous months.
 Section 5 concludes.
-Additional evidence and detailed information on the survey are provided in the appendix.
+Detailed information on the survey are provided in Appendix B.